 Follow above recipe through step 3.

 Place rack in pressure canner and ad specified amount of water.
 Place jars on rack.
 Allow pressure canner to vent for 10 minutes.
-Use 5 pounds of pressure and process both pint and quart sized jars for 5 minutes.
+Use 5 pounds of pressure and process both pint and quart sized jars for 8 minutes (if above 1,000 feet use 10 pounds).

 It’s normal for the rhubarb to float to the top of the jar.
 Don’t worry.
-Use in pies, desserts, cakes, muffins, or just plain old eating.
+Looking for some recipes using canned rhubarb?
+Use in place of fresh for rhubarb pies, desserts, cakes, muffins, or just plain old eating.

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.